Aerospace medicine and vestibular research

 Research is directed at developing novel magnetic resonance techniques to probe bone trabecular morphology, measure cellular organization in space and noninvasively delineate the mechanical properties of the tissue.
 Back to top

-Mayo Clinic clinicians, scientists, engineers and other specialists in the Center for Regenerative Medicine are taking a multidisciplinary integrative approach to neuroregeneration for a number of devastating neurological conditions.
+Mayo Clinic clinicians, scientists, engineers and other specialists in the Center for Regenerative Biotherapeutics are taking a multidisciplinary integrative approach to neuroregeneration for a number of devastating neurological conditions.
 The research is multifaceted, ranging from basic science discovery to clinical applications.

 Through the center, Mayo scientists are addressing a number of serious conditions aimed at achieving effective clinical applications.
 Many areas of regenerative neurobiology will have direct relevance to the war fighter.
 They include: